Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 As we discussed previously, you should reserve running Black Friday ads until a few weeks before the sale as part of your more aggressive marketing push.
 Your ads should focus on your discounts and deals, letting people know exactly what you will be offering.
 If possible with your budget, running more ads as your Black Friday event gets closer will also help your brand stay on top of customers’ minds when the sale day finally comes.

-5. Run Ads in Your Local Paper
+5. Advertise in Your Local Paper

 A great way to reach local audiences for your Black Friday sale is to advertise in your local Thanksgiving Day paper.
-Many families look to this source before checking online, and by advertising locally, your ad will be well situated to reach potential customers.
+Many families look to this source before checking online, and by advertising locally, your ad will be well-situated to reach potential customers.

 Most newspapers also have an online website where readers can access content.
 Ask your local paper whether your ad will appear online as well or if it is restricted to print.